ammonshepherd/consult-buttons/README.md

 Using a Raspberry Pi to send data to a spreadsheet via button press.

 ## Install Vim
+Install vim or use some other terminal editor.

 ```
 sudo apt update
 sudo apt install vim